renegadebio/renegade-labdevice/README.md

 # Supported barcode scanners

 * Any USB scanner that shows up as a USB keyboard (e.g. Kercan KR-201)
-* Any USB scanner that shows up as a webcam (e.g. SUMLUNG scanners from ebay/aliexpress)
+* Any USB scanner that shows up as a webcam (e.g. SUMLUNG scanners from alibaba)

-# Supported shipping label printers
+# Supported label printers

+* Dymo LabelWriter 450 Turbo
 * Dymo LabelWriter 4XL

-# Supported QR-code label printers

 * Brother QL-570
 * Brother QL-700